Sexual Assault Resources

 - Campus wide campaigns to raise awareness around sexual assault,

 dating violence, domestic violence, stalking and other correlated

 issues including date rape drugs, alcohol, and myths

 - Programs and workshops regarding issues such as sexual violence

 prevention and response, dating violence prevention/response

 and healthy sexual choices are available through the Office of Health

 Education and Outreach Programs.

-which includes modules on sexual assault prevention, alcohol
+includes modules on sexual violence prevention, alcohol

 responsibility, and substance abuse.